knative/docs/docs/admin/eventing/broker-configuration.md

   labels:
     eventing.knative.dev/release: devel
 data:
-  # Configuration for defaulting Channels that do not specify CRD implementations.
+  # Configuration for defaulting Brokers that do not specify a spec.config or Broker class.
   default-br-config: |
     clusterDefault:
       brokerClass: MTChannelBasedBroker